-- Objective 1: To ensure that parks and recreation facilities are adequately and efficiently provided within Juno Beach through the coordination of both private and public resources.
-This shall be accomplished through the site plan review and land development processes. - Policy 1.1: The town shall maintain, improve and beautify, where necessary, the facilities at Kagan Park.
-This could be accomplished as part of the Pelican Lake landscape and improvement program. - Policy 1.2: The Town shall coordinate with and encourage Palm Beach County to maintain and improve, when necessary, the facilities and amenities provided at Juno Dunes Natural Area, Juno Beach Park / Pier, and Loggerhead Park and support the Loggerhead Marine Life Center located at that park facility. - Policy 1.3: Utilize the following definitions and standards for "neighborhood" and "community" parks which should be incorporated into the Town's Comprehensive Zoning Ordinance.
+- Objective 1: To ensure that parks and recreation facilities are adequately and effectively provided within Juno Beach through the coordination of both private and public resources.
+This shall be accomplished through the site plan review and land development processes. - Policy 1.1: The town shall maintain, improve and beautify, where necessary, the facilities at Kagan Park, Old Town Hall Park and Pelican Lake Park. - Policy 1.2: The Town shall coordinate with and encourage Palm Beach County to maintain and improve, when necessary, the facilities and amenities provided at Juno Dunes Natural Area, Juno Beach Park / Pier, and Loggerhead Park and support the Loggerhead Marine Life Center located at that park facility. - Policy 1.3: Utilize the following definitions and standards for "neighborhood" and "community" parks which shall meet the current and future needs of all age groups in the Town.

-Neighborhood Parks - Small park areas usually under five acres which serve neighborhood-type recreational needs.
+Neighborhood Parks - Small park areas, usually less than five acres, that serve neighborhood-type recreational needs.
 These parks generally provide playgrounds, small courts, and open space for use by all age groups.
-Small passive parks with walkways, benches, and landscaping are also represented in this class.
+Small passive parks with walkways, benches, and landscaping are also represented in this category.

-Community Parks - These are primarily active recreational areas usually over fifteen (15) acres in size that serve multi-neighborhood recreational needs.
+Community Parks - These are primarily active recreational areas, usually greater than fifteen (15) acres in size, that serve multi-neighborhood recreational needs.
 These parks are user-oriented with facilities such as playgrounds, lighted multi-purpose courts and ballfields, recreation centers, and, if size permits, picnic and passive areas.
 Community Parks have service areas of about 2.5 miles and where feasible, should be planned adjacent to middle or high schools in order to enhance their overall recreational value.